China–Philippines relations: Benham Rise

-Palawan
+Claims over Palawan on Chinese social media

 The government of the People's Republic of China does not officially claim Palawan.
-Agencies of the Philippine government have denounced claims that Palawan was once part of greater China, made from early 2025 on Chinese social media.
+Agencies of the Philippine government have denounced claims that Palawan was once part of Greater China, made from early 2025 on Chinese social media.

 Censorship

 In July 2025, tensions between China and the Philippines deepened after China attempted to block the screening of Food Delivery: Fresh from the West Philippine Sea, a documentary highlighting the challenges faced by Filipino fishermen and the Philippine Coast Guard amid Chinese interference in the West Philippine Sea.
 Originally set to premiere in the Philippines, the film was reportedly withdrawn due to "external forces" and later debuted at the Doc Edge Festival in Auckland, where China's embassy and consulate requested the cancellation of future screenings, calling the film a distortion of facts and a tool of "Philippine propaganda".
-The Philippine government condemned the move, viewing it as an act of censorship.
+The Philippine government condemned the move, viewing it as an act of censorship, with National Security Adviser Eduardo Año saying that “The use of diplomatic pressure to demand the cancellation of the documentary’s screening represents a blatant attempt to silence a powerful narrative that exposes the truth about the situation in the West Philippine Sea and the daily realities faced by Filipino fisherfolk“.